 This recipe is simple, requiring 6 (basic) ingredients and a baking dish.
 That’s it!

-To begin, preheat your oven to 350 degrees F. and grab a baking dish.
-Now, scoop out the core and seeds from each apple, leaving a well in the middle.
+To begin, preheat your oven to 350 degrees F and grab a baking dish.
+Now, carefully cut the top off each apple (making a lid), scoop out the core and seeds from each apple, leaving a well in the middle.
 You do not want to cut all the way through the apple, so make sure there is still a base.